shimaore/black-metal/queuer.coffee.md

 Switch agent
 ------------

+This is used by `huge-play` in order to track calls connected to an agent (especially outside the queuer).

         set_agent: seem (call,new_key) ->
           debug 'Queuer.set_agent', call.id, new_key

           return unless call? and new_key?

+          yield call.transition 'handle'

           old_key = yield call.get_agent()
           return if old_key is new_key
+          yield call.set_agent new_key

           if old_key?
             old_agent = new Agent this, old_key